ietf-teep/architecture/draft-ietf-teep-architecture.md

 properties attuned to different markets.
 A device vendor may integrate one or more TEEs into their devices depending on market needs.

-To simplify the life of developers and service providers interacting with TAs in a TEE, an interoperable protocol for managing TAs running in different TEEs of various devices is needed.
+To simplify the life of developers and Service Providers interacting with TAs in a TEE, an interoperable protocol for managing TAs running in different TEEs of various devices is needed.
 In this TEE ecosystem, there often arises a need for an external trusted party to verify the